stryberventures/stryber-react-ui-components-v2/README.md

 ## Description ##

-Components library based on React and Typescript
+The components library based on React and Typescript, represented with Storybook and tested with React Testing Library

-## How to run the project with Storybook ##
+## To run the project ##

 1) Install dependencies